How to Write the Caltech Supplemental Essays 2025-2026

 “My interest in biomechanical engineering began when I observed the limitations of current prosthetic limbs.
 The rigid, hinge-based designs often fail to replicate the fluidity of human movement due to insufficient consideration of biomechanical principles.
 To address this shortcoming, I researched the mechanical properties of various materials and their applications in prosthetics.
 Using CAD software, I designed 3D models of flexible joints that mimic the natural motion of human limbs.

 My focus then shifted to material science, where I explored the use of thermoplastic elastomers for creating more adaptive prosthetics.
 I conducted tensile strength tests on these materials and analyzed their performance under various stress conditions.
-Through work with users, I gained insights into customer feedback, which informed further iterations of my designs.
+Through work with users, I gained insights into consumer feedback, which informed further iterations of my designs.
 The end goal is to develop prosthetics that not only restore basic function but also enhance the quality of life for users through superior engineering.”

 The second essay may be more informative about actual methods, but the first is more memorable, because it tells you more about the actual student.